Please wait a few moments while we replace your file.

 Please see my c.v. for a complete list of publications.

 My current research is focused on two areas:

 1) the intellectual history of alternative Jewish homelands and their transnational literary origins (book project)

-2) the application of narrative theory to video games (research articles)
+2) the application of narrative theory to works of literature and other media (research articles)